GabrielMoreau/uvmat-doc/tutorial/06-CorrelationImageVelocimetryOptimisation.md

-# Tutorial 06 / Correlation Image Velocimetry: optimisation of parameters
+# Tutorial 06 / Correlation Image Velocimetry: Optimisation of parameters

 To improve the results from the previous tutorial, open again in the GUI *series, *and enter the file 'frame_1.png' in 'UVMAT_DEMO01_pair/images'.
 Select the *[ACTION]* function 'civ_series' which opens the new GUI *civ_input*.